NATIONAL SPOTLIGHT: Fryburg 11-Year-Old Dawson Rhoads Has His Left-Footed Goal Featured on ESPN+

 His parents just enjoy watching him excel while playing a sport he loves.

 “I’m really proud of him,” Diana said.
 “He really puts in the work and the effort.
 It’s really fun to watch him succeed.
-It’s fun as parents to see your kids find their thing, find there niche, something that they’re passionate about and that they enjoy doing and that makes them really happy.”
+It’s fun as parents to see your kids find their thing, find their niche, something that they’re passionate about and that they enjoy doing and that makes them really happy.”

 Dawson, though, has had to recently overcome a serious medical scare.